microsoft/api-guidelines/azure/Guidelines.md

 <a name="json-document-extensible-enums"></a>
 :white_check_mark: **DO** document to customers that new values may appear in the future so that customers write their code today expecting these new values tomorrow.

+<a name="json-return-extensible-enum-value"></a>
+:heavy_check_mark: **YOU MAY** return a value for an extensible enum that is not one of the values defined for the api-version specified in the request.

+<a name="json-accept-extensible-enum-value"></a>
+:warning: **YOU SHOULD NOT** accept a value for an extensible enum that is not one of the values defined for the api-version specified in the request.

 <a name="json-removing-enum-value-is-breaking"></a>
 :no_entry: **DO NOT** remove values from your enumeration list as this breaks customer code.